 Katun City: a Future Utopia for the Altai People

 The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow become super-ecofriendly.
-This month, we highlight the future of Katun City in the Altai Mountains of Central Asia.
+This month, we highlight the future utopia of Katun in the Altai Mountains of Central Asia.

 The Altai are the peoples surrounding the Altai Mountains; a high range that marks the border between Russia, Mongolia and China.
 They’ve inhabited this area for over one-thousand years since their ancestors moved from the other areas in Western Asia.
 Today, in the early 21st century, there are three different provinces with the name 'Altai': one in Russia, one in Mongolia and one in China.